Wood species

 Characteristics of plum wood

-In cross-section the sapwood is well defined by the heartwood.
-The sapwood is light creamy-yellowish in colour and the heartwood is brown with pink, orange, purple, red, olive or grey stripes.
-The fibre is fine, resembling cherry woodwith a slight natural sheen.
-Defects such as twisted or irregular grain sometimes appear.
+In cross section the sapwood is very well demarcated from the heartwood.
+The sapwood has a light cream-yellowish color and the heartwood is brown with pink, orange, violet, red, olive or gray colored stripes.
+The fiber is fine, resembling cherry woodwith a slight natural sheen.
+Sometimes defects such as twisted or irregular fibers appear.

-The annual rings are very well defined and of varying thicknesses, very visible due to the clustering of pores in the early wood area.
+The annual rings are very well demarcated and of varying thicknesses, highly visible due to the agglomeration of pores in the earlywood zone.
 The pores are small, fine, round, numerous and sometimes diagonally arranged.
-Occasionally in the pores are deposits of minerals and gums.
+Occasional deposits of minerals and gums are found in the pores.

-The average dry wood density varies between 0.705 and 0.795 kg/m³, depending on variety and origin.
-The average total longitudinal shrinkage is 0.3 %, the average total radial shrinkage is 4.8 %, the average total tangential shrinkage is 7.5 % and the average total volumetric shrinkage is 12.%.
+The average density of dry wood varies between 0.705 and 0.795 kg/m³, depending on the variety and origin.
+Average total longitudinal shrinkage is 0.3 %, average total radial shrinkage is 4.8 %, average total tangential shrinkage is 7.5 % and average total volumetric shrinkage is 12.1 %.

 Wood is at risk of cracking at drying.
-It should not be dried quickly at high temperatures and the fibre ends should be insulated with paraffin during drying.
-It is easily processed by hand or with specific tools and can be turned.
-During processing it gives off a slight pumpkin smell.
-It can be glued and finished without problems.
-When finished with clear varnish the natural lustre of the fibre is highlighted.
-It is not resistant to rotting and insect attack, so it is not recommended for outdoor use.
+It should not be dried quickly at high temperatures and the fiber ends should be insulated with paraffin during drying.
+It is easily worked by hand or with specific tools and can be turned.
+It gives off a slight pumpkin odor during processing.
+Can be glued and finished without problems.
+When finished with clear varnish the natural luster of the fiber is brought out.
+It is not resistant to rotting and insect attack and is therefore not recommended for outdoor use.

 plum wood